EndPointCorp/end-point-blog/2014/04/22/railsconf-2014-highlights-from-day-one.html.md

 - gpio, pi_piper, wiringpi-ruby
 - [dashing](http://shopify.github.io/dashing/)
-- Ruby &amp; Sinatra.
+- Ruby & Sinatra.
 Sean had previously used Rails but found it a bit too heavyweight and went with a lighter Sinatra app.
 - 3 Cronjobs to record data
 - passenger, isc-dhcp-server, hostapd, iw for server configuration